matiaspakua/tech.notes.io/pages/on_rest_api_notes.md

 APIs define how software components should interact and communicate with each other, allowing different software applications to integrate with each other.

-APIs can be used to access data or functionality from external systems, such as web services, databases, or operating systems, and can also be used internally within an organization to expose functionality between different applications or services.
+APIs can be used to access data or functionality from external systems, such as web services, databases, or operating systems, and can also be used internally within an organisation to expose functionality between different applications or services.

 ## Rest API

 A REST (Representational State Transfer) API is a type of web service that uses HTTP methods to interact with resources identified by URLs (Uniform Resource Locators).
 In a REST API, the client sends a request to the server in a specific format, and the server sends back a response in another specific format.

-A REST API follows a set of architectural principles, such as being stateless, cacheable, and layered.
+A REST API follows a set of architectural principles, such as being stateless, cache-able, and layered.
 It allows for easy scalability, as each resource can be managed independently, and can be accessed from a variety of devices and platforms.

 Typically, REST APIs use JSON (JavaScript Object Notation) as the data format for requests and responses, although other formats such as XML can also be used.
 They are widely used for building web and mobile applications, as well as for integrating different systems and services.

 ## API Contracts

-The software industry has adopted several patterns for capturing agreed upon API behavior in documentation and code.
+The software industry has adopted several patterns for capturing agreed upon API behaviour in documentation and code.
 These agreements are often called "contracts".
 Two examples include Consumer Driven Contracts and Provider Driven Contracts.
 We'll provide resources for these patterns, but won't discuss them in detail in this course.
 Instead, we'll discuss a lightweight concept called API contracts.

 ![API Contract](../images/api-contract-consumer-provider.png)